 What about the rest of the cannabis plant?

-This is where science steps in.
+This is where science needs to lead.
 Two years ago, the US government passed the 2018 Farm Bill.
 It was a long and complicated bill.
 But crucially, the language of this bill removed certain THC strains from the controlled substance list.
-That included pretty much every THC that wasn’t Delta-9.
-This immediately had the cannabis community buzzing, because it opened the door for legal alternatives to be developed and sold.
+A list that included pretty much every THC that wasn’t Delta-9.
+This immediately took the cannabis community by storm and opened the door for legal THC alternatives to be developed and sold.
 In late 2019 companies began offering a new THC distillate – Delta-8 THC, which is a close cousin of Delta-9, and considered by some to be superior to Delta-9 in some ways.
 What makes this Delta 8 so incredible is that it has many similarities to Delta-9, minus the overwhelming psychoactive effects.

 The two chemicals provide similar effects.
-Both reportedly stimulate appetite, reduce nausea, and soothe pain — but delta-8 is far less potent than delta-9 in its psychoactive effects.
-This means fewer of the unpleasant symptoms like paranoia and anxiety.
-It also means smaller crashes on the other end.
+Both reportedly support a robust interest in food and provide a calming sensation — but Delta 8 is far less potent than Delta 9 in its psychoactive effects.
+This means users experience fewer of the unpleasant symptoms like paranoia.
+It also means milder crashes on the other end.
 Delta 8 THC is known for having a more moderate and relaxing effect.
-In fact, it is has been described by users as being clearer and more energetic high than cannabis.
-This makes it ideal for active users and potentially for first-time medical patients who don’t want to feel the confusion and distortion that concentrated doses of Delta-9 cause.
+In fact, it is has been described by users as being clearer and more energetic than Delta 9 cannabis.
+This makes it ideal for both active users and first-time users who don’t want to experience the confusion and distortion that a concentrated doses of Delta-9 can cause.